microsoft/vscode-docs/docs/java/java-serverless.md

 ![Azure Device Login](images/java-serverless/device-login2.png)

-After signing in, you can just click deploy function shortcut, select the folder of the project you would like to deploy from and easily follow the prompt hint to configure your function project
+After signing in, you can just click **Deploy to Function App** button, select the folder of the project you would like to deploy from, and easily follow the prompt hint to configure your function project.

 ![Deploy Functions](images/java-serverless/deploy-functions.gif)